tgdwyer/tgdwyer.github.io/_chapters/lambdacalculus.md

 ⇒
 b b         => Beta normal form, cannot be reduced again.
 ```
-Note, sometimes I add extra spaces as above just to make things a little more readable - but it doesn't change the order of application, indicate a variable is not part of a lambda to its left (unless there is a bracket) or have any other special meaning.
+Note, sometimes I add extra spaces as above just to make things a little more readable - but it doesn’t change the order of application, indicate a variable is not part of a lambda to its left (unless there is a bracket) or have any other special meaning.

 ## Church Encodings